CfA-Library/Training/2016-10-12-GitHub/README.md

 The website for today's workshop can be found here: http://dbouquin.github.io/2016-10-12-cfa-git/

-The repo used for examples during the workshop is here: [link will be posted after workshop]
+The repo used for examples during the workshop is here: https://github.com/dbouquin/planets_test

 You can read up on the foundation of our exercises here (Software Carpentry): http://swcarpentry.github.io/git-novice/